romkhot/Getting-and-Cleaning-Data/README.md

 Getting and Cleaning Data - Course Project
 ==========================================

-This repository contains the R code, source and output data for the course "Getting and Cleaning data" on Coursera, the Data Science specialization.
+This repository contains the R code, source and output data for the course project "Getting and Cleaning data" on Coursera, the Data Science specialization.

 The dataset being used is the data collected from the accelerometers from the Samsung Galaxy S smartphone: [Human Activity Recognition Using Smartphones](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)